 - Discuss mentorship and the mentoring process with your academic advisor. - Identify what you want to gain from your mentor. - Talk with faculty, senior executives, MHA alumni, professional association members, and your academic advisor to find an appropriate person willing to serve as your mentor.
 Select a mentor that matches your background, needs, values, etc. - Ask your external mentor to submit a letter to your academic advisor confirming the relationship, willingness to serve for the duration of your graduate studies, meeting frequency, and specifying activities to be utilized, pursued, or developed.
 This letter will be placed in your academic file.
 Submit the letter in the drop box in HAD 504. - Keep a Mentorship Log documenting meeting times, dates and significant activities and submit monthly to student file. - Develop mentorship goals and objectives, and review them for progress monthly. - Submit a semester reflection summary regarding the activities and discussions with the external mentor.
 The reflection summary needs to be submitted to the academic advisor during semester meeting for registration.
 This should be 2-4 pages. - 5.
-All students must demonstrate proficiency in Excel.
-This program is used in several online MHA courses and students are required to submit specific assignments using Excel.
+All students beginning studies in or after Fall 2020 must attend two Professional meetings at the national or regional level (examples include: ACHE, HFMA, MGMA.
+Proof of attendance must be submitted in HAD 509.